 Abstract: This paper will provide some well based scientific arguments that time is neither a product of space nor an illusion; instead time is in a state of constant motion.
 That motion inflated space from the very beginning, the Big Bang, and it still does so now.
-We will name it "temporal motion" and provide a detailed explanation to why this concept is far more accurate than the current concept of "repulsive gravity" that dominates in the cosmic inflation studies.
-Temporal motion inflates space and creates the relationship between space and time known as the space-time continuum; time is dominant in this relationship since its motion started the initial inflation of space, giving birth to the Universe, and continues to inflate space.
-Evolution will be explained as one of the basic laws of physics.
+We will name it "temporal motion" and provide a detailed explanation and kinematics to why this concept is far more accurate than the current concept of "repulsive gravity" that dominates in the cosmic inflation studies.
+Temporal motion inflates space and creates the relationship between space and time known as the space-time continuum; time is dominant in this relationship since its motion started the initial inflation of space, giving birth to the Universe, and continues to inflate space ever since.